-No visit to the “Island of Spice” would be complete for us without a visit to the aromatic trading hub at the heart of the capital.
+No visit to the “Island of Spice” would be complete without a visit to the aromatic trading hub at the heart of the capital.
 Stroll the colour-rich stalls laden with fragrant spices, which are grown all over the island by farmers and co-operatives.
-You’ll also find all sorts of spice bouquets, jams and jellies, rum and nutmeg syrup together with tables piled high with freshly picked citrus fruits and plump, fresh vegetables.
+You’ll also find all sorts of spice bouquets, jams and jellies, rum and nutmeg syrup, together with tables piled high with freshly picked citrus fruits and plump, fresh vegetables.

 You must be a registered user to add a comment.
 If you've already registered, sign in.
 Otherwise, register and sign in.